nkhy-dev-3112/NewCrabsServer/README.md

 ## Overview

-NewCrabsServer is a backend server designed to support NewScrabs.
+NewCrabsServer is a backend server designed to support NewCrabs.